six-two/self-unzip.html/README.md

 It works by taking a payload, compressing it, and encoding the results using ASCII85.
 It then puts the resulting string in a template file, that contains the code to decode and decompress the payload again.

-Currently there are multiple actions implemented, that can be executed, after the payload is decoded:
+Currently, there are multiple actions implemented, that can be executed, after the payload is decoded:

+- `--download`: Download the payload as a file when clicking a button (example use case: bypass antivirus / filters)
+- @TODO: `--download-auto`: Automatically download the payload as a file when the page is opened (example use case: bypass antivirus / filters)
+- `--driveby-redirect <REDIRECT_URL>`: Perform a drive-by download and redirect to the `REDIRECT_URL` (example use case: phishing)
-- `--eval`: Execute payload as JavaScript code (example usecase: obfuscate malicious JS code)
+- `--eval`: Execute payload as JavaScript code (example use case: obfuscate malicious JS code)
-- `--replace`: Show payload as HTML page (example usecase: compress a big web page)
+- `--replace`: Show payload as HTML page (example use case: compress a big web page)
-- `--show-text`: Show payload as text (example usecase: compress a big text file)
+- `--show-text`: Show payload as text (example use case: compress a big text file)
-- `--download`: Download the payload as a file (example usecase: bypass antivirus / filters)
-- `--driveby-redirect <REDIRECT_URL>`: Perform a driveby download and redirect to the `REDIRECT_URL` (example usecase: phishing)
+- `--copy-text`: Copy payload as text to the clipboard (example use case: download PowerShell script in remote browsing environment)
+- `--copy-base64`: Copy payload as base64 encoded text and show commands that can be used to decode it (example use case: download executable file in remote browsing environment)
 - `--custom <YOUR_JAVASCRIPT_CODE>`: This allows you to write your own action as JavaScript code

-## Installation

 There are both a web and a python version.
 The web version is not actively developed anymore and very bare bones, but easy to use and requires no installation.
 The Python version has more features and is generally recommended.

-### Current feature comparision

-Currently the python version has the most features.
+## Feature comparison

 Feature | Web version | Python version
 ---|---|---